 The Japanese New Year festival (December 31 to January 2), known as Shogatsu, is one of the biggest events in Japan.

-Although the Lunar New Year (same as Chinese New Year or Tet in Vietnam) is still observed as the traditional New Year, January 1 has been the "official" New Year celebration since 1873.
+Although the Lunar New Year is still observed as the traditional New Year in January or February, January 1 from the Gregorian Calendar has been the "official" New Year celebration since 1873.

-The festival concludes with a speech by the Emperor of Japan on January 2 — one of two days a year the general public is allowed inside the Imperial Palace.
+The Shogatsu festival concludes with a speech by the Emperor of Japan on January 2.
+The day is one of two days a year the general public is allowed inside the Imperial Palace in Tokyo.

 - Where: Throughout Japan